CommonAccord/Cmacc-Org/Doc/Wx/com/marineharvest/globalassets/convertible-eur-375/Item/SellingRestrictions_0.md

 2.sec=No sale in the US or to investors in Canada, Australia, Japan or South Africa

-3.sec=Sales to institutional investors only in Austria, Spain, Germany, France, UK, Netherlands, Norway as per market practice
+3.sec=Sales to institutional investors only in {SellingRestrictions.WhiteListCountries} as per market practice

 =[Z/paras/s3]